Testing Notion Sensors is even easier than setting them up! Below, we’ve included each task and how to properly test it.

 Testing Your Leak Detector Sensors

-Considering your local fire department recommends testing your smoke alarms on a regular basis, it is worth testing your smoke alarms alongside your Notion sensor smoke alarm.
-With the sensor installed, press the test button on your smoke alarm for at least 30 seconds.
-Your sensor will detect the alarm within the 30 second window and will push a notification right away.
+Considering your local fire department recommends testing your smoke alarms on a regular basis, it is worth testing your smoke alarms alongside your Notion Sensor sounding alarm monitor.
+With the sensor installed, press the test button on your UL-listed smoke or carbon monoxide alarm for at least 30 seconds.
+Your sensor will listen to the sound from the alarm within the 30 second window and will send a notification.

 Testing Your Temperature Sensors